 - 1. Underground inspection.
-Is to be made after trenches or ditches are excavated, piping installed, and before any backfill is put in place. - 2.
+To be made after trenches or ditches are excavated, piping installed, and before any backfill is put in place. - 2.
 Rough-in inspection.
-Is to be made after the roof, framing, fire blocking and bracing is in place and all soil, waste and vent piping is complete, and prior to this installation of wall or ceiling membranes and includes plumbing provisions of the energy code and approved calculations provisions. - 3.
+To be made after the roof, framing, fireblocking and bracing is in place and all soil, waste and vent piping is complete, and prior to this installation of wall or ceiling membranes. - Includes plumbing provisions of the energy code and approved energy calculation provisions. - 3.
 Final inspection.
-Is to be made after the building is complete, all plumbing fixtures are in place and properly connected, and the structure is ready for occupancy.
+To be made after the building is complete, all plumbing fixtures are in place and properly connected, and the structure is ready for occupancy. - Note: See Section 312 of the Florida Building Code, Plumbing for required tests.